jchip/publish-util/README.md

 1. Run `npm pack`
 2. Inspect `package.json` to ensure it's not modified
-3. Look the the `.tgz` file and extract it
+3. Look for the `.tgz` file and extract it
 4. Inspect `package/package.json` to ensure it's as expected.